 Resorcinol.
 “This common ingredient in hair color and bleaching products has been linked to skin irritation and immune system dysfunction,” says Shrestha.
 “In animal studies, resorcinol can disrupt normal thyroid function.”

 Carbon black.
-The EWG has flagged this pigment (which is often found in mascara and eyeliner) because of its possible link to cancer.
+The EWG has flagged this pigment (which is often found in mascara and eyeliner) because of its possible link to cancer with regard to inhalation (not topical application).
 For what it’s worth, the FDA has put some limits on the amounts used—but it’s still widely found in cosmetics at retailers everywhere.

 Freaked out?
 We feel you.

 But knowledge is power—and you can feel good about taking steps to better understand exactly what you’re putting on your body.
-This has an important ripple effect: When we’re more discerning and skeptical we are about the health and environmental implications our beauty products have, we give clean brands a bigger platform in the market.
-We're also not here for fear mongering, or to say that you should immediately blacklist any product that contains the above.
 Think of this list as a jumping-off point for anyone curious about learning more about sketchy ingredients and clean beauty as whole.
 We recommend doing your own research on all of the ingredients above, then making a decision that feels right for you.

 “Given the lack of regulations and federal oversight on what chemicals are allowed in beauty products, it’s important for consumers to seek out and demand products that are non-toxic,” says Shrestha.
 “This not only drives innovation for brands creating better products, but also increases accountability so that consumers don’t have to spend time doing research on ingredients to ensure safety.”
 In other words, get comfortable calling brands on their BS—all in the name of a safer beauty industry for all.